-Several Yeoman appliances have triple air systems providing cleaner burning, and greater efficiency and control, see Diagram 2.
+This appliance has a triple air system providing cleaner burning, and greater efficiency and control, see Diagram 2.

 - 1) Airwash air drawn over the window cleans the glass.
-The source of Primary Combustion air when burning wood. - 2) Primary Air for use initially when establishing fires and the main air supply when burning solid fuels. - 3) Cleanburn secondary air is preheated through a heat exchanger to combust unburned hydrocarbons, providing a cleaner and more efficient burn.
+The source of Primary Combustion air when burning wood. - 2) Primary Air for use initially when establishing fires and the main air supply when burning solid fuels. - 3) Cleanburn Secondary air is preheated through a heat exchanger to combust unburned hydrocarbons, providing a cleaner and more efficient burn.